raspiuser1/Automate-Wolfgarten-S150-wifi/README.md

 Install Arduino sketch:
 Set your ip and dns first if need in the INO file and Upload the arduino sketch esp8266.ino to your ESP8266, I used a NODE MCU 1.0.
 The best is to set a static ip.
-In this example we are using 192.168.1.122 you can change it both in  esp8266.ino and start.sh
+In this example we are using 192.168.1.122 you can change it both in  esp8266.ino and robotmaaier_command.py

 How it works:
 There is a webserver running at the arduino which controls 2 outputs.